 Submitting a Protocol

-The following documents are required for EVERY research protocol submission:
+The following documents are required for EVERY research protocol submission which is not determined to be exempt:

 Signed Protocol Approval Form (PAF) for Faculty in PDF